Mike Gerard Tyson is an American former professional boxer who actively competed from 1985 to 2005.

 Prior Use of Drugs and Cheating Tests

-Although this prior use of drugs is not evidence of him using steroids, his evasion of many a drug test is suspicious.
-Perhaps, he evaded those same tests to avoid a potential steroid scandal.
+Although this prior use of drugs is not evidence of Tyson using steroids, his evasion of many drug tests is suspicious.
+Perhaps he evaded those same tests to avoid a potential steroid scandal.

 Mike Tyson’s Stats and Accomplishments

-In 1986, Tyson became the youngest world champion in boxing history by defeating the then champion, Trevor Berbick.
+In 1986, Tyson made history, becoming the youngest world champ by beating Trevor Berbick.

 “Mike Tyson was one of the fighters who motivated me.
 How?
 We both used to train at the Golden Gloves boxing gym.
 I used to see his Rolls-Royce, his diamond Rolex on, and I said, ‘You know what?
 Those are the things that I want.’”